When I Start Dating Someone, I Do All The Things I Shouldn’t — And I Don’t Know How To Stop

 15. I lose my sense of self.
 In taking on a man, I forget who I really am.
 Everything becomes affected by the lens of our relationship.
 I let the way my boyfriend sees me affect the way I see myself.
 This is an enormous problem for obvious reasons.
 I have to figure out a way to stop it, but I never do.
 The relationship inevitably fails because I can’t stay true to myself.

 A former actress who has always loved the art of the written word, Amy is excited to be here sharing her stories!
-She hopes that they resonate with you or at the very least make you chuckle a bit.
-She just completed her first novel, and is also a contributor for Elite Daily, Dirty & Thirty, and The Indie Chicks.
+She just completed her first novel, and is also a contributor for Elite Daily, Dirty & Thirty, and Thought Catalog.
+Amy is the founder of What If Journey and can be found on Twitter @amyhorton18.
+You can also visit her website at amyhorton.net.